 Your seam finish should not be any more visible than the actual seam, from the outside of the garment.
 Always choose the type of seam finish you will use for the type of fabric and the visibility of the seam through the fabric.
-A very sheer fabric may be better sewing with a French Seam and when a very strong seam is desirable on a heavy fabric, a flat felled seam may be the best choice.
+Very sheer fabric may be better sewing with a French Seam, and when a very strong seam is desirable on heavy fabric, a flat felled seam may be the best choice.

 Step by Step